vijayd19/Lead-Scoring/README.md

 ## The repository contains the following files
 1. Jupyter notebook with the logistic regression model, the conversion predictions and evaluation metrics.
-2. Document with solutions to all the problems.
+2. Presentation file
-3. Document highlighting overall approach of the analysis.
+3. File with answers to the  questions provided.
-4. A brief summary report explaining the assignment and the learnings gathered.
+4. Summary report